olvaffe/olv-notes/graphics/specs/vulkan.md

       are made available
     - the second access scope defines which accesses from the second set of ops the available writes are made visible to
+      - the available writes here include both
+        - pre-existing available writes, and
+        - those in the first access scope that were just made available
   - an memory dependency may include an image layout transition
     - it happens-after availability ops and happens-before visibility ops
     - it always applies to a subresource range